INTRODUCTION

 2,388,703 Internally Displaced Persons in Angola (2023)

-As of 24 April, media reports indicate that more than 4,380 homes were damaged, and approximately 44,000 people were affected – some displaced (ECHO, 2023).
-Also, on April 19 and 20, the government reported 708 displacements in the province of Bengo caused by heavy rain (IDMC, 2023).
-On October 24 and 26, the government reported that 682 people experienced flood-related displacements in Calandula and 150 people were displaced in Menongue because of a storm (Angop, 2023 & Journal de Angola, 2023).
+According to the Internal Displacement Monitoring Centre (IDMC) (2023), in 2022, there were 1,800 disaster-related displacements in Angola caused by floods and storms.
+According to the European Civil Protection and Humanitarian Aid Operation (ECHO) (2023), Angola has recorded casualties and displacements because of heavy rains that have affected several provinces (Luanda, Namibe, Lunda Norte, Lunda Sul, Malanje, Cuanza Norte and Moxico) in the country.
+On 24 April 2023, media reports indicated that more than 4,380 homes were damaged and approximately 44,000 people were affected – some displaced (ECHO, 2023).
+Also, on 19 and 20 April 2023, the government reported 708 displacements in the province of Bengo caused by heavy rain (IDMC, 2023).
+On 24 and 26 October 2023, the government reported that 682 people experienced flood-related displacements in Calandula while 150 people were displaced in Menongue because of a storm (Angop, 2023; Journal de Angola, 2023).
+Recently, in October and November 2024, floods displaced 159 people in Luanda Norte and 300 people in Longonjo (IDMC, 2025).
+The susceptibility of the country to disaster-related displacements is premised on the fact that there are limited mitigating circumstances that can effectively manage severe weather events like early warning systems and adequate infrastructure.

 IMMIGRATION

-Angola’s oil and diamond wealth has been a force of attraction to international migrants, both skilled and unskilled, to the country.
-Angola is one of the three countries, including South Africa and the Democratic Republic of Congo (DRC), hosting the highest number of international migrants in the sub-region (Southern Africa).
+Angola’s oil and diamond wealth has been a force of attraction for international migrants, both skilled and unskilled.
+Angola is one of the three countries hosting the highest number of international migrants in the sub-region, the other two countries being South Africa and the Democratic Republic of Congo, (Southern Africa).
 By mid-2020, Angola hosted 656,434 international migrants (Migration Data Portal, 2021).
-Economic migrants, i.e., those arriving for business, come by air, but a large mass of migrants come by land from the DRC.
+Economic migrants, which are those arriving for business, come by air while a large mass of migrants come via land from the DRC.
 They use boats, and walk long hours, across forests and rivers.
-The top five countries of origin of international migrants in Angola are the Democratic Republic of the Congo, Guinea, Côte d’Ivoire, Cabo Verde, Sao Tome, and Principe (UN DESA, 2019).
+The top five countries of origin of international migrants in Angola are the Democratic Republic of Congo, Guinea, Côte d’Ivoire, Cabo Verde, Sao Tome, and Principe (UN DESA, 2019).

 FEMALE MIGRATION

-The share of the international female migration stock has experienced a steady increase in the past two decades in Angola.
-For example, according to the UN DESA, as cited by the Migration Data Portal (2021), in 2000, they were an estimated 22,700 female international migrants in Angola - by 2010, it increased to 174,400, and by 2020, it stood at 325,000 – representing 49.5% of the total international migration stock.
-Some female migrants in Angola have been subject to repeated attacks, stigmatization, and abuse of their human rights.
-For example, in 2014, within ten days, 3000 people were rounded up in Luanda - including women and children and kept under deplorable conditions and some were forcefully deported (International Federation for Human Rights, 2014).
-Recently, during an expulsion operation of Congolese migrant workers, it is reported that the Angolan security forces raped women and children in the process (Human Rights Watch, 2023).
+Over the past two decades, the share of international female migration stock has experienced a steady increase in Angola.
+For example, according to UN DESA, as cited by the Migration Data Portal (2021), there were an estimated 22,700 female international migrants in Angola in the year 2000.
+By 2010, the numbers increased to 174,400, and by 2020, it stood at 325,000 – representing 49.5% of the total international migration stock.
+Some female migrants in Angola have been subject to repeated attacks, stigmatisation, and abuse of their human rights.
+In 2014, within 10 days, 3,000 people, including women and children, were rounded up in Luanda and kept in deplorable conditions while some were forcefully deported (International Federation for Human Rights, 2014).
+Recently, during an expulsion operation of Congolese migrant workers, it has been reported that the Angolan security forces raped women and children in the process (Human Rights Watch, 2023).
+The vulnerability of female immigrants in the country especially in the hands of those who are meant to protect them raises fundamental questions about the rule of law and the respect for human rights in the country.

 MINORS

-Angola is one of the ten top countries in the world with the highest number of child migrants (18 years and below), and as of 2017, the country hosted 302,000 migrant children (Gadisa, et al., 2020).
-According to the UN DESA, as cited by the Migration Data Portal (2021), of the 656,400 international migrants in Angola, 21.4% (140,470) were children 19 years or younger.
-While there is a heavy presence of migrant children in Angola, there is a remarkable number of unaccompanied migrant children in the country.
-For example, according to a report from UNICEF, 200 unaccompanied children were fleeing from the war in Congo and arrived in reception camps in Angola (UNICEF, 2017).
-Although the Angolan Children Act, in principle, provides that a child should not only be detained as a measure of last resort and such detention should follow international standards, in practice, during round-up operations, pregnant women and children are arrested and detained (See section on female migration) (Gadisa, et al., 2020).
+Angola is one of the top ten countries in the world with the highest number of child migrants (18 years or younger), and in 2017, the country hosted 302,000 migrant children (Gadisa et al., 2020).
+According to UN DESA, as cited by the Migration Data Portal (2021), of the 656,400 international migrants in Angola, 21.4% (140,470) were children 19 years or younger.
+While there is a significant presence of migrant children in Angola, there is a remarkable number of unaccompanied migrant children in the country.
+According to a report from UNICEF, 200 unaccompanied children were fleeing from the war in Congo and arrived in reception camps in Angola (UNICEF, 2017).
+Although the Angolan Children’s Act, in principle, provides that a child should only be detained as a measure of last resort and such detention should follow international standards, in practice, during round-up operations, pregnant women and children are arrested and detained (see section on Female Migration) (Gadisa et al., 2020).
 Child migrants in Angola are also subject to forced deportation.
-For example, in 2018, UNICEF reported that 80,000 children were among the Congolese migrants expelled by the government (Ibid).
+For example, in 2018, UNICEF reported that 80,000 children were among the Congolese migrants expelled by the government (ibid).
+The disjuncture between the law and the lived experiences of children further increases the vulnerability of children, especially unaccompanied minors.

 REFUGEES AND ASYLUM SEEKERS

 As a result of the protracted civil war in Angola (1975 – 2002), the country has been known as a refugee-origin country.
-However, after the war, Angola has been known as a refugee-receiving country.
-As of May 2023, there were 25,614 refugees and 30,279 asylum seekers in Angola (UNHCR, 2023).
-The highest number of refugees in Angola are people from the Democratic Republic of Congo.
-These 23,235 represent 41.6% of refugees in the country (Ibid).
-Other countries with double percentage points of refugees in the country include Guinea (9,272) - 16.6%, Ivory Coast (6,357) - 11.4%, and Mauritania (5,725) - 10.2% (Ibid).
-Refugees and asylum seekers are spread throughout provinces in Angola, with most of them in Luanda (38,300) and Lunda Norte (10,263) (Ibid).
-Other provinces hosting refugees include Moxico (3,135), Lunda Sul (1,315), Malanje (1,067), Bengo (869), Cuanza Sul (221), Cuanza Norte (174), Uige (151), Zaire (139), Bie (122), Cunene (98), Huambo (35), and Cabinda (4) (Ibid).
-The main reason for forced migration, for example, from the DRC to Angola, is the political instability in the country.
+However, after the war, Angola has also become a refugee-receiving country.
+In January 2025, there were 25,295 refugees and 30,279 asylum seekers in Angola (UNHCR, 2025).
+Most of the refugees and asylum seekers in Angola are from the Democratic Republic of Congo.
+These 22,927 refugees and asylum seekers represent 41.3% of the refugees and asylum seekers in the country (ibid).
+Other countries with double percentage points of refugees and asylum seekers in Angola include Guinea at 16.7% (9,272), Ivory Coast at 11.4% (6,357), and Mauritania at 10.3% (5,725) (ibid).
+Refugees and asylum seekers are spread throughout provinces in Angola, with most of them in Luanda (38,271) and Lunda Norte (9,973) (ibid).
+Other provinces hosting refugees include Moxico (3,135), Lunda Sul (1,315), Malanje (1,067), Bengo (869), Cuanza Sul (221), Cuanza Norte (174), Uige (151), Zaire (139), Bie (122), Cunene (98), Huambo (35), and Cabinda (4) (ibid).
+The main reason for forced migration, for example from the DRC to Angola, is the political instability in the country.
 Due to the porous borders that separate most African countries, like the border between Angola and the DRC, it becomes possible for some migrants to be smuggled or trafficked into Angola from the DRC by foot or by bus.
 While in Angola, refugees and asylum seekers are subject to arbitrary arrest and detention and, in some cases, expulsion (Human Rights Watch, 2023).
-The complexity of the flow of refugees in Angola is illustrated in the map below.
+The current political instability in parts of the Democratic Republic of Congo which is the home country to the majority of the refugees and asylum seekers in Angola means that the movement is going to continue until such a time when stability will be restored in the troubled areas.

 EMIGRATION

-High population growth, high unemployment, and comparatively low salaries for professionals in Angola make the emigration of skilled professionals particularly attractive for young professionals in Angola.
-For example, even though Angola faces a significant shortage of physicians, with only 3,700 in the country with a doctor/patient rate of 0.94 doctors per 10,000 population (Japan International Cooperation Agency, 2021), an estimated 70% of all trained physicians in Angola emigrate (Kigotho, 2018).
-The 2021 Human Flight and Brain Drain in Africa index indicates that Angola is slightly above the 2021 world average of 5.21 index points.
-Angola is currently at (5.9) index points (The Global Economy, 2022).
-Such trends of trained medical professionals emigrating will leave the country with severe understaffing, overcrowded hospitals and a vast disparity in access to quality care.
+High population growth, high unemployment, and comparatively low salaries for professionals in Angola make the emigration of skilled professionals particularly attractive for these young professionals.
+For example, even though Angola faces a significant shortage of physicians, with only 3,700 in the country and with a doctor/patient rate of 0.94 doctors per 10,000 population (Japan International Cooperation Agency, 2021), an estimated 70% of all trained physicians in Angola emigrate (Kigotho, 2018).
+The 2021 Human Flight and Brain Drain in Africa Index indicates that Angola is slightly above the 2021 world average of 5.21 index points.
+Angola is currently at 5.9 index points (The Global Economy, 2022).
+Such trends of trained medical professionals emigrating will leave the country with severe understaffing, overcrowded hospitals and vast disparity in access to quality health care.

 LABOUR MIGRATION

 After a long post-independent war, Angola has enjoyed political stability and peace for more than two decades.
 This attracts many labour migrants, particularly from neighbouring countries.
-They typically work in construction, mining, and set up private businesses which contribute significantly to the economy.
-However, because Angola is not a signatory to certain labour migration-related conventions, for example, the Convention on the Protection of the Rights of All Migrants Workers and Members of their Families and the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, migrant workers are vulnerable to exploitation and inhuman treatment (United Nations, 2016).
+They typically work in construction and mining or set up private businesses that contribute significantly to the economy.
+However, because Angola is not a signatory to labour migration-related conventions such as the Convention on the Protection of the Rights of All Migrants Workers and Members of their Families and the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, migrant workers are vulnerable to exploitation and inhuman treatment (United Nations, 2016).
 According to Reuters (2023), mass deportation of labour migrants from Angola is something that happens every few years, with the largest in 2018, which saw the expulsion of 330,000 workers.
 During such processes of deportation, migrant workers experience human rights abuse, including rape (Africanews, 2023).
+Besides the vulnerabilities that migrant labourers are exposed to, inadequate protection also adversely affects workplace dynamics as workers are not motivated to work – reducing production levels.

 HUMAN TRAFFICKING

-Angola is a Tier 2 country and does not entirely meet the minimum standards for the elimination of trafficking despite efforts to do so.
-The desire to make quick cash and poverty are some of the main drivers of human trafficking in Angola.
-Angola is a source, transit, and destination country for victims of human trafficking, especially women and children as young as 12 years, being subjected to forced labour or sex trafficking, and men being subjected to forced labour.
-The most high-threat areas of human trafficking in Angola include Luanda, Benguela, Cunene, Lunda Norte, Namibe, Uíge, and Zaire (US Department of State, 2023) Other victims of human trafficking come mainly from the Democratic Republic of Congo.
+Angola is a Tier 2 country as it does not entirely meet the minimum standards for the elimination of trafficking despite efforts to do so.
+Poverty and the desire to make quick cash are some of the main drivers of human trafficking in the country.
+Angola is a source, transit, and destination country for victims of human trafficking, especially women and children as young as 12 years being subjected to forced labour or sex trafficking, and men being subjected to forced labour.
+The most high-threat areas of human trafficking in Angola are Luanda, Benguela, Cunene, Lunda Norte, Namibe, Uíge, and Zaire (US Department of State, 2024) Other victims of human trafficking come mainly from the Democratic Republic of Congo.

-Identified victims were referred to religious, or NGO-run shelters for clothing, food, educational, and medical care.
-The government provides limited financial support to some of these shelters (Ibid).
-The government under the Ministry of Social Action, Family, and the Promotion of Women manages a national network of safe houses for women counselling centres and child centres accessible to victims of human trafficking, located in all 18 provinces (Ibid).
-The government also provides victims of human trafficking access to immigration relief, including temporary residence documents, the right to seek asylum, legal representation, immunity from trafficking crimes, medical and mental health services, some financial support, family tracing assistance, and access to education (Ibid).
+Identified victims were referred to religious or NGO-run shelters for clothing, food, educational support, and medical care.
+The government provides limited financial support to some of these shelters (ibid).
+The government under the Ministry of Social Action, Family, and the Promotion of Women manages a national network of safe houses for women, counselling centres and child centres accessible to victims of human trafficking, located in all 18 provinces (ibid).
+The government also provides victims of human trafficking with access to immigration relief, including temporary residence documents, the right to seek asylum, legal representation, immunity from trafficking crimes, medical and mental health services, some financial support, family tracing assistance, and access to education (ibid).
 However, the immigration-related benefits are contingent upon the commencement of a criminal investigation and the victim’s testimony.

 REMITTANCES, RETURNS AND RETURNEES